graphology/graphology/docs/mutation.md

 This method is a convenience built on top of the [`#.addEdgeWithKey`](#addedgewithkey) method so that the user may add an edge in the graph without having to create a specific key for it.

+For more information, check out this [section](design-choices#addedge-as-sugar) of the design choices.

 *Variants*

 * `#.addDirectedEdge`